Home /Compare /Salmon vs Light Coral

 Can you use salmon and light coral together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.04:1.
-Use salmon as the dominant/darker color and light coral as the accent or highlight.
+Yes.
+Both salmon and light coral are red shades, so they pair naturally in a monochromatic palette.
+Use salmon as the dominant color and light coral as the accent or highlight.

 What is the hex code for salmon?+